Simplify Project Controlling with the KISS Principle in MOCO

 1️⃣ Too Many KPIs Without Focus

 Just because a KPI is available doesn't mean it's relevant.
-Many companies collect data without asking: Which metrics truly help me?
+Many companies collect data without asking: Which metrics truly help me move forward?

-If numbers come from various tools and aren't uniformly prepared, trust decreases – as does their significance.
+If numbers come from various tools and aren't uniformly prepared, trust – and the meaningfulness – diminishes.

 3️⃣ Reports That No One Uses